I've used Java, C++, C#, GML, TI Basic, Lua, Python, JavaScript, HTML, and CSS

 scratch, though.

-programming language, as I created the game entirely from scratch, only using 3D models and 2D art from the
+programming Lua language, as I created the game entirely from scratch, only using 3D models and 2D art

-Toolbox.
-For that reason, it isn't a very impressive project.
-I abandoned it mostly because I realized I
+from the Toolbox.
+I'll admit, though, isn't a very impressive project.
+I abandoned it mostly because

 GML